Mechanical Engineering Courses

 Elements of statistics, matrix algebra, numerical analysis, and partial differential equations applied to engineering problems; includes extensive computer applications.
 Computing proficiency is required for a passing grade in this course.

-The analysis of stresses of machine elements and the topics of fatigue strength, wear and failure criteria.
+The analysis of stresses of machine elements and the topics of fatigue strength, and failure criteria.
 Also includes the design of fasteners covering both bolted and welded joints, as well as an introduction to finite element analysis.

 Introduction to selection and use of electrical, pneumatic, and other components of mechanical system instrumentation and control.
 Specific components include modern electrical measurement devices, signal conditioning, force and torque measurement, proximity sensors, AC and DC motors, etc. Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Dynamics of four-wheeled vehicles, including acceleration and braking performance, road loads, ride comfort, steady-state cornering, suspensions, steering systems, and rollover.
 Vehicle dynamics system modeling programs are introduced and used for detailed investigations of the effect of system design parameters on performance.